Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 ## Application Health

-During an OS Upgrade, VM instances in a VMSS are upgraded one batch at a time.
+During an OS Upgrade, VM instances in a scale set are upgraded one batch at a time.
 The upgrade should continue only if the customer application is healthy on the upgraded VM instances.
-Therefore it is recommended that the application provide health signals to the VMSS OS Upgrade engine.
-By default, during OS Upgrades the platform considers VM Powerstate and Extension Provisioning State to determine if a VM instance is healthy after an upgrade.
+Therefore it is recommended that the application provide health signals to the scale set OS Upgrade engine.
+By default, during OS Upgrades the platform considers VM power state and extension provisioning State to determine if a VM instance is healthy after an upgrade.
 During the OS Upgrade of a VM instance, the OS Disk on a VM instance is replaced with a new disk based on latest image version.
 After the OS Upgrade has completed, the configured extensions are run on these VMs.
-Only when all the extensions on a VM have Provision Success state, is the application considered healthy.
+Only when all the extensions on a VM are successfully provisioned, is the application considered healthy.

-A VMSS can can optionally be configured with Application Health Probes to provide the platform with accurate information on the ongoing state of the application.
+A scale set can optionally be configured with Application Health Probes to provide the platform with accurate information on the ongoing state of the application.
 Application Health Probes are Custom Load Balancer Probes which are used as a health signal.
-The customer application on a VMSS VM instance can respond to external HTTP or TCP requests indicating whether it is healthy.
-For more documentation on how Custom Load Balancer Probes work <a href='https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview'>follow this link</a>.
+The application running on a scale set VM instance can respond to external HTTP or TCP requests indicating whether it is healthy.
+For more documentation on how Custom Load Balancer Probes work refer to (Understand load balancer probes)[https://docs.microsoft.com/azure/load-balancer/load-balancer-custom-probe-overview].
 An Application Health Probe is not required for automatic OS upgrades, but it is highly recommended.

-Note: if the VMSS is configured to use multiple placement groups, probes using a <a href='https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-standard-overview'>Standard Load Balancer</a> will need to be used.
+Note: if the scale set is configured to use multiple placement groups, probes using a (Standard Load Balancer)[https://docs.microsoft.com/azure/load-balancer/load-balancer-standard-overview] will need to be used.

-### Configuring a Custom Load Balancer Probe as Application Health Probe on a VMSS
+### Configuring a Custom Load Balancer Probe as Application Health Probe on a scale set

-As a best practice, a new load-balancer probe should be created explicitly for VMSS health.
+As a best practice, a new load-balancer probe should be created explicitly for scale set health.
 The same endpoint for an existing HTTP probe or TCP probe may be used, but a health probe may require different behavior than that of a traditional load-balancer probe.
-For example, a traditional load-balancer probe may return unhealthy if the load on the instance is too high, whereas that may not be appropriate for determining the instance health during an automatic OS upgrade.
+For example, a traditional load balancer probe may return unhealthy if the load on the instance is too high, whereas that may not be appropriate for determining the instance health during an automatic OS upgrade.
 The probe should also be set up to have a high probing rate of less than 2 minutes.

-The load-balancer probe can be referenced in the networkProfile of the VMSS and can be associated with either an internal or public facing load-balancer:
+The load-balancer probe can be referenced in the networkProfile of the scale set and can be associated with either an internal or public facing load-balancer:
 ```
 "networkProfile": {
   "healthProbe" : {